 Extra-euro area trade in goods

-Total euro area trade with non-member countries increased between 2009 and 2019 with an average annual growth of 3 % despite a decrease of 10 % between 2019 and 2020.
+Total euro area trade with non-member countries increased between 2010 and 2020 with an average annual growth of 3 % despite a decrease of 10 % between 2019 and 2020.

 The aim of this article is to provide an overview of the main characteristics of the extra-euro area trade in goods.
 All the series have been recalculated to include all the 19 members of the euro area (EA-19).

 This article is part of an online publication providing recent statistics on international trade in goods, covering information on the EU's main partners, main products traded, specific characteristics of trade as well as background information.

 Between 2010 and 2020 there was an increase in both extra-euro area (EA-19) imports of goods (from EUR 1 558 billion to EUR 1 897 billion) and exports of goods (from EUR 1 547 billion to EUR 2 131 billion) (Figure 1).
 This development changed the trade in goods deficit of EUR 11 billion in 2010 to a surplus of EUR 234 billion in 2020.

 Total extra-euro area trade in goods (imports plus exports) increased from EUR 3105 billion in 2010 to EUR 4 029 billion in 2020, corresponding to an average annual growth of 2.6 %.
 EA-19 imports over this period had an average annual growth of 2.0 % and exports grew by 3.3 % annually.

 All this was despite a large downturn of trade in 2020 due to the COVID-19 pandemic.
 Compared to 2019, extra-EA imports fell by 11 % from EUR 2 127 billion in 2019 to EUR 1 897 billion in 2020 and extra-EA exports fell by 9 % from EUR 2 348 billion in 2019 to EUR 2 131 billion in 2020.